paraiccooney/data-centric-project/README.md

 file) & assign corresponding unique values to the promoted recipes (eg "promoted_key":"8" , "promoted_key":"12", etc).

 ## UX
-The design goal of this project was to make the front-end as appealing & intuatively interactive as possible while also providing a warm colourful display which serves to stimulate the users senses.
-An orange theme was choosen along with a visually rich backround image of fresh ingredients along with a linen background image to add a rustic feel.
+The design goal of this project was to make the front-end as appealing & intuitively interactive as possible while also providing a warm colourful display which serves to stimulate the users senses.
+An orange theme was chosen along with a visually rich background image of fresh ingredients along with a linen background image to add a rustic feel.

-For the application administator I also wanted to be able to give them the ability to integrate promoted recipes (which serve as the revenue stream for the application) without taking away from the user-generated feel & rendering the application overly-commercial.
+For the application administrator I also wanted to be able to give them the ability to integrate promoted recipes (which serve as the revenue stream for the application) without taking away from the user-generated feel & rendering the application overly-commercial.
 To do so I incorporated a promoted recipe carousel in the browse section & also included a random promoted recipe underneath any search results.

-The application was also design using a mobile-first approach to ensure respinsive design & assist in search enginge optimisation.
+The application was also design using a mobile-first approach to ensure responsive design & assist in search engine optimisation.

 ## Technologies Used
 1. HTML